-Using innovative techniques in endoscopic skull base surgery, the Division is emerging as a national leader in minimally invasive approaches to large and complex tumors of the skull base.
+Using innovative techniques in endoscopic skull base surgery, this division is emerging as a national leader in minimally invasive approaches to large and complex tumors of the skull base.

-This Division was established in 1995 to seek new means of imaging and treating brain tumors, and has developed into one of the largest brain tumor programs in North America.
-Using techniques in stereotactic radiosurgery and fractionated stereotactic radiotherapy, the Division has established a new standard of care for a variety of intracranial tumors.
+This center was established in 1995 to seek new means of imaging and treating brain tumors, and has developed into one of the largest brain tumor programs in North America.
+Using techniques in stereotactic radiosurgery and fractionated stereotactic radiotherapy, the Jefferson Brain Tumor Center has established a new standard of care for a variety of intracranial tumors.